devgeniem/dustpress/README.md

 ```

 ### Manually
-- Install DustPress plugin to your WordPress plugin folder as usual, and activate it from the admin panel.
+- Clone DustPress into you WordPress project into a directory which is not publicly accessible.

 ### Activate dustpress
+You have two options for starting a DustPress project:
-- Copy exampletheme from plugin folder to your themes folder as a base for your own theme.
+1. Copy exampletheme from DustPress folder into your themes folder as a base for your own theme.
 You can of course rename it however you want.
+2. Include the DustPress core file `dustpress.php` in your `functions.php` using [include](http://php.net/manual/en/function.include.php) for example.

-- That's it!
+That's it!
 You are ready to go.
+DustPress will autoload all the resources needed for you to start developing.

 ## Usage

 The basics of using DustPress are very simple.
-Unlike traditional WordPress theme development, DustPress relies on MVVM,
-or Model View ViewModel architecture, where fetching data and displaying it to the user are separated in different modules.
+Unlike traditional WordPress theme development, DustPress relies on MVVM, or Model View ViewModel architecture in which fetching data and displaying it to the user are separated into different modules.

 ## File naming and locations

 ### Data models

-Even though implementing almost completely new development pattern to WordPress theme developers, DustPress still uses
-some of the WordPress core functions.
-The naming of the data models and view partials follow the naming conventions of
-traditional WordPress themes.
+Even though implementing an almost completely new development pattern to WordPress theme developers, DustPress still uses some of the WordPress core functions.
+The naming of the data models and view partials follow the naming conventions of traditional WordPress themes.
 The model for a single post should be named `single.php` etc.

-In WordPress, your custom page templates could be named pretty much anything as long as you declare the name of the
-template in the comment section in the beginning of the file.
-This is the case in DustPress too, but the class name that you write for the model should follow certain pattern.
+In WordPress, your custom page templates could be named pretty much anything as long as you declare the name of the template in the comment section in the beginning of the file.
+This is the case in DustPress too, but the class name that you write for the model should follow a certain pattern.
 For example if you have a `Frontpage` template with a filename `page-frontpage.php`, your class should be named PageFrontpage.
 The class names are case sensitive.
 The same goes with custom content type singles, where a single `person` file should be named `single-person.php` and the class accordingly `SinglePerson`.

-You still have to declare a name for the templates in the starting comment as you would have done in a traditional
-WordPress theme as well.
-This allows user to choose the template file to use with the page and points the controller
+You still have to declare a name for the templates in the starting comment as you would have done in a traditional WordPress theme as well.
+This allows user to choose the template file to use with the page and points the DustPress core
-to load correct model when loading the page.
+to load the correct model when loading the page.

-The models are located in the models/ directory, so that DustPress knows where to find them.
+The models must be located in the `models/` directory.
 They could, however, be arranged in any kind of subdirectory tree, so feel free to keep them in whatever structure you like.
+Note that WordPress also needs to find your template file in order it to work.

-### Dust templates
+### Views

-The Dust templates are the view part of the design pattern.
-They get data from the DustPress controller (gathered in
+The Dust templates are the views of our design pattern.
+DustPress uses a fork of [DustPHP](https://github.com/devgeniem/dust-php) library for parsing the Dust templates.
-the model) and create the html from that.

-DustPress looks for the Dust templates in partials/ directory under the theme's root.
-Like models, they could be
-arranged in any kind of subdirectory hierarchy, so feel free to use whatever suits your needs.
+All the data gathered and returned by the public functions of your models are automatically passed to the view.
+DustPress looks for the Dust templates in the `partials/` directory under the root of the theme.
+Like models, they could be arranged in any kind of subdirectory hierarchy, so feel free to use whatever suits your needs.

 By default the Dust templatefiles follow the naming of the models. `single.php` should be paired with `single.dust`.
-That can be changed by the developer, of course.
-If for some unimaginable reason you would like to use `page-frontpage.dust` template with your `single.php` model, you could make use of DustPress' `set_partial()` function.

-Just write anywhere in the model `$this->set_partial("partial_name")` and it will be used instead of the default template.
+This naming convention can be overwritten in your model by calling the `set_template()` function.
+In any of the public functions of the model write `$this->set_template("partial_name")` and it will be used instead of the default template.
+The `.dust` file extension is not needed.

 ## Data models

-The data models of DustPress consist of one class named the same as the file but in CamelCase instead of hyphens.
-`page-frontpage.php` should have a class named PageFrontpage that extends the DustPress class:
+The data models of DustPress consist of a class named the same as the file but in CamelCase instead of hyphens. `page-frontpage.php` should have a class named `PageFrontpage` that extends the `DustPressModel` class:

 ```
 <?php